vanderlowe/myPersonality/README.md

 myPersonality()
 ```

 First, you should be prompted for your user name and password.
-Once you enter these, you should see the following message:
+Once you enter these, you should see the following message (or similar, as the available functions depend on the extent of your access privileges):
 ```
-Currently, the following functions are available: participants() adress() employers()
+Currently, the following data access functions are available to you: adress() participants() satisfaction\_with\_life()
 ```
 Each of these functions gives you access to data in our database.